Notice of Data Security Incident

 The investigation has determined that an unknown, unauthorized person gained access to the email account of one (1) Lochland School employee from April 25, 2022 to April 26, 2022.
 Lochland School is now searching the involved email account for any personal information or protected health information contained inside of it.
 The types of information potentially involved is not yet known, but it is possible it includes names, addresses, dates of birth, Social Security numbers, driver’s license numbers, financial account/bank card information, health insurance information, or information pertaining to medical treatment or conditions.
 When the review is complete, Lochland School will mail written notifications to any individuals whose personal information or protected health information is contained in the email account and for whom it has contact information.

 Lochland School deeply regrets any concern or inconvenience this incident may cause.
 Lochland School is reinforcing information security procedures with its employees and implementing changes to help prevent an incident like this from happening again.
-Additional information is available via a confidential, toll-free inquiry line at 315-789-5208 from 8:00 a.m. – 4:00 p.m.
+Additional information is available via a confidential, inquiry line at 315-789-5208 from 8:00 a.m. – 4:00 p.m.
 Eastern, Monday through Friday.
+All inquiries should be directed towards Ms. Angelina Marino, Chief of Compliance and Strategy.